getsentry/sentry-javascript/docs/config.rst

     where your application is running "natively" on a device and not accessed at a web address, you may need to use your secret DSN string.
 To do so, set ``allowPrivateKey: true`` during configuration.

+.. describe:: debug

+    If set to `true`, Raven.js outputs some light debugging information onto the console.

 Putting it all together
 -----------------------